johnbeve/BFO-Organization/docs/icbo-hotels.md

 Phone: +1 734-764-3177
 Address: 911 N. University Ave, Ann Arbor, MI 48109-1265
 Website: [https://inn.studentlife.umich.edu/](https://inn.studentlife.umich.edu/)
+Note: We do not have a "Group Code" for the hotel booking since such a code does not provide discount anyway.
 Distance to Michigan League (meeting venue): 0 mile

 **Hotel name:** Bell Tower